 Through your interaction with and use of the Channels, Oracle may collect Personal Information, which is information that identifies an individual or relates to an identifiable individual.
 Personal Information may include, but is not limited to, your name, physical address, telephone number, e-mail address, company affiliation and associated interests.

-Oracle may also collect Other Information through your interaction with and use of the Channels, which does not reveal your specific identity or does not directly relate to an individual.
+Oracle may also collect Other Information through your interaction with and use of the Channels and non-Oracle websites, which does not reveal your specific identity or does not directly relate to an individual.
 Other Information may include, but is not limited to, browser and device information, data collected through automated electronic interactions, application usage data, demographic information, geographic or geo-location information, statistical and aggregated information.

 Statistical or aggregated information does not directly identify a specific person, but it may be derived from Personal Information.
 For example, we may aggregate Personal Information to calculate the percentage of users in a particular zip code.